ipfs/ipfs-docs/docs/community/README.md

 ## IPFS forums

 The official [IPFS forums](https://discuss.ipfs.io/) are the primary home of IPFS-related discussion.
-Join the conversation on [https://discuss.ipfs.io](https://discuss.ipfs.io) for everything from technical questions, project brainstorming, talk on IPFS use cases and more.
+Join the conversation on [https://discuss.ipfs.io](https://discuss.ipfs.io) for everything from technical questions, project brainstorming, talk on IPFS use cases, and more.

 ## IRC

 IRC fan?
-Here are [all our channels](irc).
+Here are [all our channels](/community/irc/).
 New to IRC?
 There's getting-started advice for you here, too.

 ## ProtoSchool workshops

-ProtoSchool isn't just home to interactive tutorials on dweb topics — it's also a vibrant community of makers and do-ers around the globe!
+ProtoSchool isn't just home to interactive tutorials on the decentralized web — it's also a vibrant community of makers and doers around the globe!
 Community groups worldwide host [ProtoSchool workshops](https://proto.school/events) regularly, offering you the opportunity to complete our interactive tutorials with the support of local mentors.

 ## Meetups